treasa-murphy/fetal-movement-detection/README.md

 ![Fetal Movement Monitoring](images/fmm-sensor-data.png)

-**Fig. 2.** Example of raw sensor data recorded during a 3-minute hospital session.
+**Fig. 2.** Example of 3 minutes of raw sensor data extracted from a 30-minute hospital session.
 Signals from piezoelectric sensors (p1 and p4), accelerometers, and maternal button-click annotations are shown, illustrating the complexity and variability of the recorded fetal movement data.

 **2. Sample Generation:**